Electric Smoke Signals Light the Valleys at Night

 “PEACE AND LOVE”

 Even though he wanted to stop for gas in Wells he pushed all the way to Elko.
 That tank would take him clean past Reno, over Tahoe, and he might even get back before dawn.
 He checks the brights.
 Dust takes over everything even when it's not windy, not that he can tell now without branches swaying to life.
-Vision always gets worse whenever you switch the headlights, whatever you had before always seemed better.
+Vision always gets worse whenever you switch the headlights.
+Whatever you had before always seemed better.
 He can’t see anything back on the low beams either.

 Luckily the highway had no guardrails.
 The few feet keeping the asphalt from the desert floor was enough for most.
 There’s not supposed to be anything to see past the road signs and the mile markers.
 Even the trains didn’t have anything to look at besides their straight tracks.
 Speculators never found much, at least not enough to stick around, and the true crime podcasters could only tell you about what wasn’t there—the people who drove alone at night and the tall tales of hitchhikers from nowhere.

-Pointing the scope up past the peaks he saw an enclave of black in the blue, falling through the sky.
+Moving the scope up past the peaks he saw an enclave of black in the blue, falling through the sky.
 A cross coming down to the hills.
 No light, no noise, just a winged absence following the same path in the heavens that he had found on the earth.
 He watched it disappear over the jagged horizon.

 [GO HOME.]